rudra-sondhi/Awesome_Computational-tools-for-Chemistry/README.md

 </h1>

 Resources for Chemistry - using Machine learning, Cheminformatics, and Materials.
-Learn more about the advances, new ideas, and recommendations in Cheminformatics, Neural Networks, Quantum Chemistry, and LLMs.
+Learn more about the advances and open-source resources in Cheminformatics, Neural Networks, Quantum Chemistry, Computational Chemical Biology and LLMs.

 <a href="https://github.com/janosh/tikz/tree/main/assets/normalizing-flow](https://github.com/RodrigoAVargasHdz/CHEM-4PB3">